-EasyFlux^m DL is a free CRBasic program that enables a datalogger to report fully corrected fluxes of CO2, latent heat (H2O), sensible heat, and momentum from a Campbell Scientific open-path eddy-covariance (EC) system.
-Final fluxes are processed from raw high frequency time series data by applying commonly used corrections found in scientific literature.
+EasyFlux[TM]-DL (DL for datalogger) is a free CRBasic program that enables a CR3000 datalogger to report fully-corrected fluxes of CO2, latent heat (H2O), sensible heat, and momentum from a Campbell Scientific open-path eddy-covariance (EC) system.
+Final fluxes are processed from raw time-series (10 Hz) data by applying commonly used corrections found in scientific literature.

-In the past, Campbell Scientific datalogger EC programs roughly estimated fluxes, and PC post-processing software was used to fully correct the flux measurements.
-Now with the EasyFlux DL program, fully corrected fluxes are processed by the datalogger and reported at the end of each EC averaging interval.
-Also provides many other variables of atmospheric properties, instrument diagnostics, intermediate correction, and other energy balance or biomet sensors
+In the past, Campbell's datalogger EC programs roughly estimated fluxes, and PC post-processing software was used to fully correct the flux measurements.
+Now with the EasyFlux-DL program, Fully-corrected fluxes are processed by the datalogger and reported at the end of each EC averaging interval.

-EasyFlux DL has been tested at several stations in various environments, including irrigated alfalfa, grassland, maize, open water, forest, and desert.
+EasyFlux-DL has been tested at several stations in various environments, including irrigated alfalfa, grassland, maize, open water, forest, and desert.
 The results have shown good agreement with fluxes processed using traditional PC-based software applications.